Food Photography takes time and patience. Here are some tips that have helped me along the way.

-- Giving food texture – a teacher in a photography class explained to me that food must be photographed to show texture (also referred to as “scrape of light”).
+- Scrape of Light – a teacher in a photography class explained to me that food must be photographed to show texture (also referred to as “scrape of light”).
 Think – light coming in from the side in the morning or late afternoon when the sun is lower in the sky.
 This angle will allow the sun to illuminate the food best for photos.
-Also keep this in mind when setting up artificial light.
+Also, keep this in mind when setting up artificial light.
 When shooting, move around your subject taking photos from different angles.

 - Garnishes and Props – add a splash of color with fabric, use interesting props and adding a sprinkling of chopped herbs can make a huge difference in a food photo.